 The estimated fair value of donated professional services and supplies are recorded as contributions and as expenses.
 The estimated fair value of donated long-lived asset are recorded as fixed assets and contributions.
-During the years ended June 30, 2021 and 2020, the following in-kind contributions were received by PVI, and are included in contributions on the statements of activities:
+During the years ended June 30, 2022 and 2021, the following in-kind contributions were received by PVI, and are included in contributions on the statements of activities:

-Food from Second Harvest Food Bank, primarily for home-delivered meals program \$ 163,332 \$ 100,426 Pro bono legal services related to general employment regulations 2,362 3,563 Donated materials and supplies, primarily for fundraising and special events 21,004 \$ 165,694 \$ 124,993
+2022 2021 Food from Second Harvest Food Bank, primarily for home-delivered meals \$ 163,902 \$ 163,332 Pro bono legal services related to general employment regulations - 2,362 \$ 163,902 \$ 165,694